How NAPLAN Writing Works Years 3, 5, 7 & 9

-Everything you need to know about the Year 5 writing assessment, from the online format to the marking criteria.
+Everything you need to know about the NAPLAN writing assessment — from the online format to the 10 marking criteria — across all year levels.

 The total test time is 42 minutes.